Estimated Tuition and Fees Based on 2023-2024

-Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs provide long-term, graduate level interprofessional training that complements genetic counselor education.
+LEND programs provide long-term, graduate level interprofessional training that complements genetic counselor education.
 The purpose of the LEND training program is to improve the health of infants, children and adolescents with disabilities.
-Two SCLEND Genetic Counseling Fellowships are available for Fall 2019 admissions.
+Three SCLEND Genetic Counseling Fellowships are available for Fall admissions, one of which is reserved for a candidate demonstrating cultural and social resiliency as discussed below in the Cultural and Social Resiliency Award.

 SCLEND strives to demonstrate that interprofessional training opportunities will increase early diagnosis and treatment of those with Autism Spectrum Disorder (ASD) and other developmental disabilities (DD).
 Trainees participate in academic, clinical, and community opportunities to build cultural competence, capacity to evaluate, diagnose or rule out, develop, and provide evidence-based interventions to individuals with ASD and DD; and demonstrate an ability to use a family-centered approach.